 Add delicious taste and elegance to Thanksgiving dinner with your vegetable dish.

-- green bean casserole is a Thanksgiving favorite.
+- String, or green, beans go well with most foods.
+The traditional green bean casserole is a Thanksgiving favorite.
 Or try a new string bean recipe, like one for garlic string beans, string beans with almonds, and Chinese string beans.

 - Corn pudding made from corn, eggs, cream, and herbs is a popular Thanksgiving side dish.